Yogi272023/React/README.md

  We can call it as <Title/> or another way is {Title()}.
  If we want to use any JS code inside jsx then we can pass it inside curly braces {}.

- # Component= just normal JS function
+ # Component= just normal JS function.
+To create this shortcut is rafc.

  # Props (properties)= just normal arguments for a function
  Passing props to a component is same as passing argument to a function.